 This project would offer insight into where information is coming from and to what C/ME and LE are providing.
-The results will inform NYVDRS epidemiologists as to biases and usefulness of NY-VDRS data collected during COVID-19.
+The results will inform NYVDRS epidemiologists as to the biases and usefulness of NYVDRS data collected post-peak COVID-19.
 This will enlighten all epidemiological studies, fact sheets, and other interpretations of the data used for public health action.
+The results will also identify potential avenues for improving future data collection.